burlachenkok/exploring-python3/python3-note.md

 ************************************************
 ```

-> If your functionality is not expressible at all with affine operations (matrix multiplications and vectors scaling and addition) then you are out of luck.
+> If your functionality is not expressible at all with affine operations (matrix multiplications and vectors scaling and addition) then you are out of luck with this technic of compute optimization for Python Language.

 ## Cython